hgdiaz/aspnetcore.ldap/README.md

 ## Meta

 This is an open source project that welcomes contributions/suggestions/bug reports from those who use it.
-If you have any ideas on how to improve the library, please [post an issue here on github](https://github.com/hgdiaz/aspnetcore.ldap/issues).
+If you have any ideas on how to improve the sample, please [post an issue here on github](https://github.com/hgdiaz/aspnetcore.ldap/issues).